mozilla/mozmlops/README.troubleshooting.inference.md

-In the case of successful deployment, you should see:

-     N/N Runningwhen you get pods for your deployments.

-    3 entries when you get services: ...-ray-head-svc, ...-ray-serve-svc and ...-ray-raycluster-xxx-head-svc.

-If not, you have problems.
-Debugging Tips
-Redis cleanup pod

-If you see a redis cleanup pod hanging there in the cluster for your deployment, it means some redis error has happened during killing your pod.
+## If you see a redis cleanup pod hanging there in the cluster for your deployment...

+it means some redis error has happened during killing your pod.
 In this case, do:

     kubectl get raycluster -n <xxx> to get the raycluster name for your deployment.